 .texfiles daily or hourly.
 This is inconvenient — in order to look at the paper you have to save the file into a directory and compile it — and unreliable — it's easy to get mixed up and lose someone's edits, or overwrite them with someone else's copy of the file.
 WorkingWiki is an elegant solution to these problems.
 Once the

-.bibfiles, and images are in the wiki, it's easy for everyone to edit and see the updated results, and the wiki keeps track of all the changes and their authors, and makes it easy to review or undo them.
+.bibfiles, and images are in the wiki, it's easy for everyone to edit and see the updated results (as HTML and PDF versions of the compiled document), and the wiki keeps track of all the changes and their authors, and makes it easy to review or undo them.
 It also provides a convenient place to discuss changes, without having to put comments into the manuscript itself.

 - Example: collaborative, reproducible lab science

-- A research team can use WorkingWiki to archive experimental data (using the wiki's history features to record who uploaded which data points when); develop their data-processing scripts collaboratively in the wiki; construct the scripts that produce figures and tables in the wiki; create the manuscript that presents the results in the wiki; and finally export the manuscript as a
+- A research team can use WorkingWiki to archive experimental data (using the wiki's history features to record who uploaded which data files when); develop their data-processing scripts collaboratively in the wiki; construct the scripts that produce figures and tables in the wiki; create the manuscript that presents the results in the wiki; and finally export the manuscript both as a PDF and as a

 .tar.gzfile ready to submit to a scientific journal.
 The data, source code, and manuscript can then be made available to the world as is.
 This process captures all the material needed to understand and reproduce the research project, with its revision history intact, and in a form that is easy to annotate and publish online.
 A research team developing simulation programs rather than using experimental data can use WorkingWiki in the same way.

 WorkingWiki is developed principally for research groups, but is likely to have a variety of other uses as well.

 WorkingWiki operates on source files that are stored in standard wiki pages.
 Source files are collected into projects.
 When an output file is called for, WorkingWiki does its work by invoking